Let’s talk about the best Nike shoes for nurses.

 The inner sleeve is made of mesh, adding to that glove-like feel while providing breathability and ventilation.

-These men's shoes are built with deep wide-flex grooves to ensure that athletes get the range of movement they want without skimping on support.
+These men’s shoes are built with deep wide-flex grooves to ensure that athletes (yes I’m referring to nurses 😊) get the range of movement they want without skimping on support.

-They also easily slip on and off, sort of similar to a sock, so they're comfy enough for a long nurse's shift.
-The rubber is durable and adds that support that feet need.
+They also easily slip on and off, sort of similar to a sock, so they’re comfy enough for a long nurse’s shift.
+The rubber is durable and adds to the support that feet need.

 There are a few things to consider before buying these sneakers.